Venom (character): Malekith

-During the War of the Realms event, after Venom was separated from Eddie, the symbiote, in its humanoid form, joined the War Avengers (composed of Captain Marvel, Deadpool, Sif, Winter Soldier, Weapon H, Black Widow, and Captain Britain) to fight off Malekith's invasion.
-However, upon fighting Malekith, the Dark Elf with the use of the Ebony Blade, teleported away along with Venom.
-Since Malekith was aware of Knull and Gorr's All-Black the Necrosword, he tortured the symbiote and turned it into his own weapon similar to All-Black to use it against the Asgardians.
-During the end of the event, Malekith enhanced the symbiote with his dark magic and bonded the symbiote to his various acolytes, turning them into the Spider-Elves.
-After the Thor Corps arrived, which consisted of Thor, King Thor, Young Odinson and Jane Foster, Malekith using the Venom Blade/Symbio Sword, covered one of Thor's hammers with the symbiote and declared himself the Butcher of Thor.
+During the War of the Realms event, after Venom was separated from Eddie, the symbiote, in its humanoid form, joined the War Avengers (composed of Captain Marvel, Deadpool, Sif, Winter Soldier, Weapon H, Black Widow, and Captain Britain).
+Malekith captures Venom and makes it into a weapon to use against the Asgardians.
+Malekith enhances the symbiote with his dark magic and bonded the symbiote to his various acolytes, turning them into the Spider-Elves.
+After the Thor Corps arrives, Malekith declares himself the Butcher of Thor.
 However, he was defeated and the symbiote was ultimately free from Malekith's control.

 Other hosts

 Aside from the aforementioned hosts, there have been other, shorter term hosts for the Venom symbiote.

 Scarlet Spider (Ben Reilly)

 In the Planet of the Symbiotes storyline, the symbiote was rejected by Eddie, causing it to release a powerful scream that attracts the other symbiotes to Earth.
 Subsequently, the symbiote sees Scarlet Spider, (Ben Reilly) and takes the form of his hooded top attempting to bond to Ben mistaking him for Spider-Man but failed owing to Ben's strong will.
 When it was later discovered by Brock and Peter Parker, the symbiote returned to Eddie.